PROLOGUE

 Boone Langston was the newest member of the Darks Ops team.
 He was friendly, had an easy charm, and was drop-dead gorgeous.
 He seemed sincere, but Luna had been fooled by a charming, good-looking guy once before, and it had ended tragically.

 “I’ll stick around for the debrief.”
-Luna put her hands on the edge of her desk, gave a gentle push, and rolled herself to another desk behind her.
+Luna put her hands on the edge of her desk, gave a gentle push, and rolled her chair to another desk behind her.

 “Nah, it’s late, Luna,” Cole said.
 “Debrief can wait until morning.”